lucaswerkmeister/itsbinotstraight/README.md

 ## Development

-The bot currently exists in two versions, which are mostly feature-identical
+The bot is written in Rust.
+(An earlier version, which you can find in the Git history, was written in JS;
-(there are minor differences in Unicode handling).
+it was mostly feature-identical, with minor differences in Unicode handling.)
-The JS version came first, the Rust version is the one currently deployed.

-## Rust

 Run `cargo run` to generate a tweet text (without sending a tweet), or `cargo test` to run unit tests.